danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 }
 ```

 The above is the excerpt from the full code required to draw two different sized ellipses (As discussed in the previous chapter, the final two parameters of the ellipse function refer to width and height.)
-Instead of placing a number in the function as in Chapter 1, "Getting started," we will use variables as they hold values, especially global ones that can be reused in different places of a program.
+Instead of placing a number in the function as in Chapter 1, "Getting started," we will use variables as they hold values (see Lines 4 & 6), especially global ones that can be reused in different places of a program.
 Three steps are required to use variables:

 1. **Declare:** Think of a name for the container you want to store the value in (it should make sense to you and others to read, but of course there is scope for a conceptual approach here).
 Declare with the syntax "let" in front.[^let] (See line 1-2 from the above)
 There are certain rules to follow in naming variables: